Hakon/reefpoints/_posts/2012-02-16-single-quotes-or-double-quotes.md

 github: bcardarella
 category: ruby
 social: true
-summary: A styling opinion on when to use what quoting style with some performance notes
+summary: An opinion on when to use the different quoting styles with some performance notes
 ---

-I have a simple rule when it comes to string I always start out with single quotes
+I have a simple rule when it comes to strings: I always start out with single quotes

 {% highlight ruby %}